Umuzi-org/tech-department/content/projects/semitone-challenge/_index.md

 This is a multi-step project designed to level up many different skills.

+We want to see the following skills demonstrated in different parts of this project:

+- code structure
+- functions
+- loops
+- conditions
+- datatypes
+- operators
+- DOM maipulation

+This project should be completed in a TDD way.
+This includes writing unit tests around the DOM!

 Ok...so WTF is a semitone?
 I'm glad you asked.
 Take a look at these links:

 - https://www.justinguitar.com/guitar-lessons/the-note-circle-bc-152